anskarl/LoMRF/README.md

 ## Licence

-This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU General Public License v3 for more details](http://www.gnu.org/licenses/gpl-3.0.html).
+LoMRF comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU Lesser General Public License v3 for more details](http://www.gnu.org/licenses/lgpl-3.0.html).

 #### Features overview:

 1. Parallel grounding algorithm based on [Akka actors library](http://akka.io/).
 2. Marginal (MC-SAT) and MAP (MaxWalkSAT and LP-relaxed Integer Linear Programming) inference.
-3. Experimental support for batch and online weight learning (max-margin and ADAGRAD) (lomrf-wlearn).
+3. Batch and online weight learning (max-margin and ADAGRAD) (lomrf-wlearn).
 4. MLN knowledge base compilation (mlnc):
   * Predicate completion.
   * Knowledge base simplification.